 40 Commercial St, London E1 6LP

 Whether you’re planning your next foray to the local markets, or merely contemplating the approach of cocktail hour, Hart Shoreditch makes a perfect escape from it all.
 Part of the Hilton group, this boutique offshoot manages to strike a balance of local history with modern luxury and cool.
 Soft woollen wall-hangings adorn the hallways to the rooms, while the views of East London and its buildings make for a scene out of Hitchcock’s Rear Window.
-The rooms are comfortable and inviting, all designed to a high standard and split into nine bedroom and suite categories.
+The rooms are comfortable and inviting, all designed to a high standard.
 Sleep soundly under cloud-like duvet and soft pillows with crisp white linen.
-Luxurious marble showers and roll-top baths with impressive views across Shoreditch.
+Enjoy luxurious marble showers and roll-top baths with impressive views across Shoreditch.
 Hart gets all the details right – special touches include a Nespresso® machine, bathrobes and your very own Marshall radio and sound system.
 And to put your mind at ease, as part of the Hilton CleanStay programme, you’ll enjoy an even cleaner and safer stay.
-Beyond the comfort of Hart and good food at the hotel’s restaurant Barboun, you’re surrounded by great coffee shops, bars and restaurants.
+Beyond the comfort of Hart and good food at the hotel’s restaurant Mostrador, you’re surrounded by great coffee shops, bars and restaurants.
 If you’d like to see the sights by bicycle, guests staying at Hilton hotels across London can now take advantage of Lime’s fleet of electric-assist bikes, along with sanitised helmets at reception providing a more socially distanced, sustainable and greener way to get around the capital.

 Rooms from £105 per night (including breakfast)